Aelxnadre72/timetable/docs/userstories.md

 Userstory 3.1: As a user I want to plan my year.
 I want to go back and forth in years to see what I have planned in earlier years and my curent plans for this year.

+Userstory 3.2: Read the event information of an event when selected in the listview.

-Userstory 3.2: As a user I would like to delete events that got cancelled.
+Userstory 3.3: As a user I would like to delete events that got cancelled.

-You can read more about the user story for release 3 here [userstory3.md](release3/userstory3.md)
+You can read more about the user stories for release 3 here [userstory3.md](release3/userstory3.md)